paulstarmail/UploadServer/README.md

 # UploadServer
-A Flask based Upload server for Windows 11
+A Flask based upload server for Windows 11.
+You can use this application to transfer any file from any device with a web-browser installed and connected to the same network as this application is running.

 Pre-requisites